clifford04/1635-MPX/README.md

 the API we used was omdbapi, we used this API as a way to search for movies and movie details

+## Build Instructions and Dependencies

+## Instructions

+Run "Flutter doctor" in terminal to make sure eveything is working as expected

+Run "Flutter Run" in the terminal and choose Chrome as the enviorment, app will open a chrome tab Wait for applicaiton to load (may take several seconds)

+## Dependencies

+cupertino_icons
+http
+provider

 ## MVVM Diagram

-## Build Instructions and Dependencies

 ### Models
 We have four models in our project: